Station numbering: Line symbol part

-The line symbol part is the part that represents the railway line the station is belonged to.
+The line symbol part represents the railway line to which the station belongs.
 Therefore, all stations on the same railway line shares the same line symbol part.

 In some countries, such as South Korea and mainland China, where the railway lines are often named with numbers (e.g. Line 1, Line 15), the number used to name the railway line is used as the line symbol.